WASHINGTON AND IRELAND ELOPEMENT PHOTOGRAPHER

 In the summer months, luckily, if it does rain it’s often light, not a constant downpour that lasts all day.
 So mentally prepare yourself for that, bring a raincoat and some decent shoes, and get outside no matter what the weather throws at you.
 It’s always worth it.

-My annual trips home are usually in August, into early September, which is one of the warmer parts of the year.
-It’s a nice escape from the Washington heat, but it’s not so cold and miserable that I’m grumpily stuck inside all day.
-So for both the weather and the fact that I’ll already be in Ireland, I vote August or September for your Ireland elopement!
-That’s also late enough in the year that you should miss the biggest surge of summer tourists.
+For both the weather and the fact that I’ll already be in Ireland, I vote May or June for your Ireland elopement!
+That’s also early enough in the year that you should miss the biggest surge of summer tourists.

 If all you’ve heard about Ireland is that it rains a lot, that is technically true, but there’s so much more than that.
-And Dublin is actually warmer in the winter than Seattle, which has a similar oceanic climate. …Just saying.
+And Dublin is warmer in the winter than Seattle, which has a similar oceanic climate. …Just saying.

 Personally, I think the weather in Ireland is gorgeous.
 As someone who overheats and sunburns easily (…because of course), the ever-changing weather is a delight.
 And clouds and wind make for both an exhilarating time and gorgeous photos.
 Can’t recommend it enough.